Blue Chip Economic Indicators: Academic reception

 Many papers in the academic literature on the accuracy of macroeconomic forecasts have used the Blue Chip Economic Indicators for a data set of forecasts whose accuracy is to be evaluated.
 A paper by Laster, Bennett, and Geoum (1999) made a theoretical argument for how rational forecasters with identical information and incentives may still come up with divergent forecasts to maximize their probability of winning, and used the Blue chip Economic Indicators data to provide evidence supportive of their model.
 The paper noted: "The publisher of Blue Chip Economic Indicators, a monthly newsletter compiling dozens of professional economic forecasts, holds an annual dinner at which the most accurate forecaster for the previous year is honored.
 The winning forecaster is also identified in later issues of the newsletter."

 The Congressional Budget Office has also cited Blue Chip Economic Indicators data in some of its publications.
+The Federal Reserve Bank of Atlanta has also cited Blue Chip Economic Indicators in comparison to its unofficial running estimate of real GDP growth (GDPnow).

 Reception in the financial press and blogs

 The results of the Blue Chip Economic Indicators have also been used to inform discussion in the financial press and blogs, including Forbes and Barron's.

 In March 2009, PolitiFact reported that a controversial statement made by Christina Romer based on Blue Chip Economic Indicators data had correctly cited the Blue Chip Economic Indicators.